 Browse our headlines from 2011 to the present.
-Our most recent coverage highlights the Helen Diller Foundation gift award establishing UC Berkeley’s first faculty chair in Israel Studies.
+Our most recent coverage highlights our podcast series on Israel and Jewish Identity in the age of COVID.

 UC Berkeley Establishes First Faculty Chair in Israel Studies